 The deliciously simple Newfoundland Five Star Cookie Bars use the most inexpensive ingredients and taste like a million bucks!
 Don’t substitute the Aero bars if you want the real deal!
 This traditional confection earns a five star rating every single time!

-Let me start, Dear Reader, by stating that I’m not sure if this recipe is actually a traditional Newfoundland recipe or not, but for my purposes, I’m going to refer to is as so.
+Let me start, Dear Reader, with a confession.
+I’m not sure if this recipe is a traditional Newfoundland recipe or not.
+But, for my purposes, I’m going to refer to is as so.
 And, in a minute, I’ll explain.
 Newfoundland Five Star Cookie Bars are the fifth cookie in Lord Byron’s 24 Cookies of Christmas series!

 Have you ever had those moments when something finally clicks in your brain and things start to make sense; things that you had questioned for so long?
 I cannot tell you how many times I had questioned why these bars are called Five Star Cookie Bars.
 I thought maybe it was because of the number of ingredients.
 But, that didn’t quite make sense, because there’s actually six ingredients.